tl;dr Shouty is an entertainment website and the name of a character in a comic strip and books.

 Consequently, Shouty is no longer aimed at the children’s market moving forward.
 May he freely land in any heart!

-I live in Seattle with my fiancé and our geriatric cat who gives us daily kisses.
+I live in West Seattle Junction and love my view of the Olympic Mountains and proximity to Alki Beach.
 Growing up blocks from Lake Michigan, I have always loved hanging out by the water, and Puget Sound does not disappoint.
-I love the beauty of the Pacific Northwest—the coziness of the gray days, and the energy of the sunny ones.
+I love the beauty of the Pacific Northwest—-the coziness of the gray days, and the energy of the sunny ones.
 Like Shouty, I’m still trying to do better, and be better! 😀